mrwiora/pki-tutorial/docs/mime.rst

 #. x-pkcs12 and the .p12 extension are used for PKCS#12 files.
    The .pfx extension is a relic from a predecessor of PKCS#12.
-   It is still used in Microsoft environments (the extension not the format).
+   It is still used in Microsoft environments (the extension not the format.)

 #. x-pkcs7-certificates as well as the .p7b and .spc extensions were introduced
    by Microsoft.
 File contents are the same as with pkcs7-mime: a DER